 How to Get Into Boston College: Admissions Data and Strategies

 From 1980 to 1990, Boston College accepted as few as 31% of applicants and as many as 45% of prospective Eagles.
 Between 1994 and 2003, the average SAT score jumped roughly 100 points with the 50th percentile scores climbing from 1120-1270 up to 1210-1360.
 The most generous year for acceptance was 1991, when 56% of those who applied were successful.
-Fast-forward to 2020, and only 26% of applicants were accepted and average SAT score was right around 1400.
-While you don’t quite need a Doug Flutie-level Hail Mary pass to gain acceptance into today’s iteration of BC, you do need to have much stronger credentials than in previous eras.
+Fast-forward to 2022, and only 16% of applicants were accepted and the average SAT score of those admitted was right around 1500.
+While you don’t quite need a Doug Flutie-level Hail Mary pass to get into today’s iteration of Boston College, you do need to have much stronger credentials than in previous eras.

 - Boston College’s ED acceptance rate